Satellaa/Bitron/README.md

   <img src="/assets/Bitron-artwork.png" />
 </p>
 <p align="center">
-  <strong>Command-line tool for parsing YAML files and generating JSON output for the Monster Memory Tracker (MMT) application.
+  <strong>Command-line tool for parsing memory cases and generating JSON output for the Monster Memory Tracker (MMT) application.
 It parses and transforms information about effects and states that monsters remember or forget after being temporarily banished or flipped face-down.</strong>
 </p>

 ## Prerequisites